Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Jazz chord progressions aren't just formulas to memorize—they're the harmonic DNA that shaped an entire century of American music.
+Jazz chord progressions aren't just formulas to memorize.
+They're the harmonic DNA that shaped an entire century of American music.
 When you understand these progressions, you're tracing the evolution from early New Orleans jazz through bebop's complex harmonies to the modal experiments of the 1950s and beyond.
-You're being tested on how musicians built on, borrowed from, and eventually broke free from these foundational structures to create new sounds.

 These progressions demonstrate key concepts like harmonic tension and resolution, voice leading, substitution techniques, and modal versus tonal thinking.
-Each progression represents a different approach to the fundamental question every jazz musician faces: how do you create forward motion and emotional impact through harmony?
-Don't just memorize chord symbols—know what principle each progression illustrates and which era or style it defines.
+Each one represents a different approach to the fundamental question every jazz musician faces: how do you create forward motion and emotional impact through harmony?
+Don't just memorize chord symbols.
+Know what principle each progression illustrates and which era or style it defines.

 The most essential jazz progressions create a sense of tension and release through dominant-to-tonic movement.
 This pull toward resolution is what gives jazz its sense of direction and allows improvisers to play "inside" or "outside" the harmony with intention.

-Compare: ii-V-I vs. I-vi-ii-V—both end with the same ii-V-I resolution, but the turnaround adds the vi chord to extend the journey home.
-On an FRQ about harmonic function, the turnaround demonstrates how jazz musicians elongate progressions to create more improvisational space.
+Compare: ii-V-I vs. I-vi-ii-V โ both end with the same ii-V-I resolution, but the turnaround adds the vi chord to extend the journey home.
+The turnaround demonstrates how jazz musicians elongate progressions to create more improvisational space.

 The blues provided jazz with its earliest harmonic framework and emotional vocabulary.
 These progressions connect jazz to its African American roots and remain central to the tradition regardless of style or era.

-Compare: 12-bar blues vs. rhythm changes—both became "contrafact" frameworks where musicians composed new melodies over familiar harmonies.
+Compare: 12-bar blues vs. rhythm changes โ both became contrafact frameworks (new melodies composed over familiar harmonies).
 Blues emphasizes simplicity and emotional directness; rhythm changes showcase harmonic sophistication and technical virtuosity.
-Know which bebop musicians favored each form.

 As jazz matured, musicians developed longer progressions that created richer harmonic journeys.
 These patterns often feature descending bass lines or circle-of-fifths motion that pulls the ear forward through multiple key areas.

-Compare: iii-vi-ii-V vs. circle of fifths—the former is a specific four-chord pattern; the latter is the broader principle that explains why it works.
-Understanding circle-of-fifths motion helps you recognize patterns across different progressions and keys.
+Compare: iii-vi-ii-V vs. circle of fifths โ the former is a specific four-chord pattern; the latter is the broader principle that explains why it works.
+The iii-vi-ii-V is one instance of circle-of-fifths motion in action.

 Jazz musicians constantly sought ways to add surprise and sophistication to familiar progressions.
 Substitution techniques allowed players to reharmonize standards and create fresh sounds over well-worn changes.

-Compare: Tritone substitution vs. standard ii-V-I—the substitution adds chromatic color while preserving function.
-This technique became a hallmark of bebop sophistication and remains essential vocabulary for any jazz musician.
+Compare: Tritone substitution vs. standard ii-V-I โ the substitution adds chromatic color while preserving function.
+This technique became a hallmark of bebop sophistication.
 If asked about bebop's harmonic innovations, tritone substitution is your go-to example.

 By the late 1950s, some musicians felt constrained by chord-heavy bebop.
 Modal jazz shifted focus from rapid chord changes to scales and modes, opening new improvisational possibilities.

-Compare: Modal jazz vs. bebop harmony—bebop packed maximum chord changes into every bar; modal jazz stripped harmony down to create space.
+Compare: Modal jazz vs. bebop harmony โ bebop packed maximum chord changes into every bar; modal jazz stripped harmony down to create space.
 Both approaches demand virtuosity, but of different kinds.
+Bebop rewards fast harmonic thinking; modal jazz rewards melodic invention and tonal exploration.
 This contrast illustrates jazz's constant tension between complexity and simplicity.

 | Concept | Best Examples |